 This isn't the kind of treatment in which you come in for a significant time and still don't know if it's helping or not.
-While I can't say in advance how long your situation may require, I do expect, within four or five sessions, that you get a good gut sense that this is taking you in the right direction.
+While I can't say in advance how long your situation may require, I do expect, within a couple of sessions, that you get a good gut sense that this is taking you in the right direction.
 If that doesn't happen, something's not working right, and you should bring it to my attention.

-My fee for an individual session , 50 minutes long, is $165.
+My fee for an individual session, one hour long, is $225.

 I don't belong to any insurance panels.
 If you make an appointment, I'll ask you to pay me directly.
 If you have an insurance policy with an "out of network" benefit, you can take the receipt I give you and submit it to your insurance company for partial reimbursement.
 If your insurance policy is a PPO, you probably have an "out of network" benefit; if it's an HMO, you probably don't.

 If you want to find out how much your insurance will reimburse you, contact your insurance company to ask.
-Tell them you want to see a psychologist who is out of network; with a fee of $165; and a procedure code of 90834.
+Tell them you want to see a psychologist who is out of network; with a fee of $225; and a procedure code of 90834 or 90837.
 That should be all the information they need to calculate your reimbursement.